so614/example/README.md

 # example
-example repository
+Example repository.
-This is an example
+This is an example.